Towards Prediction of Financial Crashes with a D-Wave Quantum Computer: Quantum annealing algorithm

-The Hamiltonian obtained in Eq.~\eqref{eq:expanded_H} is appropriate for a quantum annealer that allows many-qubit interactions.
+The Hamiltonian obtained is appropriate for a quantum annealer that allows many-qubit interactions.
 However, state-of-the-art quantum annealers only accept inputs with at most two-qubit interactions.
-Finding the ground state of a spin-1/2 Hamiltonian, as the one obtained in Eq.~\eqref{eq:expanded_H}, is equivalent to solving a Quadratic Unconstrained Binary Optimization (QUBO) problem, which is the input of the quantum annealer.
-Thus, we should recast our quantum Hamiltonian into a modified, effective Hamiltonian with two-qubit interactions at most.
-A protocol achieving exactly this is proposed in Ref.~\cite{many-2}, where $k$ ancilla qubits are introduced to implement an effective $k$-qubit interaction.
+Finding the ground state of a spin-1/2 Hamiltonian is equivalent to solving a Quadratic Unconstrained Binary Optimization (QUBO) problem, which is the input of the quantum annealer.
+Thus, we should recast our quantum Hamiltonian into a modified, effective Hamiltonian with at most two-qubit interactions.
+Some protocols achieving exactly this are proposed in Refs.~\cite{many-8,many-7,many-6,many-5,many-4,many-3,many-2}, in particular we base our protocol in Ref.~\cite{many-2}, where $k$ ancilla qubits are introduced to implement an effective $k$-qubit interaction.
 Suppose that there is a $k$-qubit interaction term $\hat{H}_k=J_k\Pi_{i=1}^k\sigma^z_{i}$ with the same low-energy spectrum of another Hamiltonian term $\tilde{H}_k$ with at most two-qubit interactions.
 We can express $\tilde{H}_k$ with $k$ logical qubits and $k$ extra ancilla qubits as